 While you may be on top of choosing the right healthy food in terms of nutrition while traveling, it’s also important to understand some basics of food safety.

 Some countries may not have as high quality standards when it comes to food handling or production.
-In some places, it is not safe to drink the local tap water or eat fruits and vegetables that have been washed with local contaminated water (if you’re worried about the level of chlorine or contaminants you can pick up a Chlorine Filter).
+In some places, it is not safe to drink the local tap water or eat fruits and vegetables that have been washed with local contaminated water.

 Enjoying food from street vendors is often a big part of the travel experience, but choose your vendors carefully as some may not have adequate facilities to maintain proper hygiene and food may be left out to the elements like heat and insects for long periods which can see food becoming contaminated or spoiled.